 (+) (-) (+/-) (0) 1.
 Support the Galway Transport Strategy proposals for a primary cycle network to facilitate safe and PHH1, PHH2, All other convenient medium distance journeys.
 PHH3 SEOs C1, C2, C3 M1, M2 2.
 Support the Galway Transport Strategy proposals for a secondary cycle network and feeder links to facilitate PHH1, PHH2, All other safe and convenient local journeys and to afford linkage into the primary cycle network.
 PHH3 SEOs C1, C2, C3 M1, M2 3.
 Support the National Greenway Strategy and proposed Greenways as part of the primary cycle network and PHH1, PHH2, All other as part of a links to Bearna, Oranmore, Maigh Cuilinn and Oughterard.
 PHH3 SEOs C1, C2, C3 M1, M2 4.
 Implement a structured programme of improvements across the whole city pedestrian network and at street PHH1, PHH2, All other crossings.
 PHH3 SEOs M1, M2 5.
-Facilitate cycling on the proposed Bus Connects Galway Routes where appropriate including on the proposed PHH1, PHH2 All other Cross-City Link.
-M1, M2 SEOS C1, C2, C3 6.
-Support and promote initiatives such as Park and Stride, Green Schools Travel and Safe Routes to School PHH1, PHH2, All other Programmes, School Streets and the concept of having safe routes to school.
-PHH3 SEOS Tropical mines, estimated and the sense profit manifestation routes to sense.
-M1, M2 C1, C2, C3 7.
+Facilitate cycling on the proposed Bus Connects Galway Routes where appropriate including on the proposed PHH1, PHH2 All other ٥.
+Cross-City Link.
+M1, M2 SEOS Gross-Gity Link.
+C1, C2, C3 3203 6.
+Support and promote initiatives such as Park and Stride, Green Schools Travel and Safe Routes to School PHH1, PHH2, All other 0.
+Programmes, School Streets and the concept of having safe routes to school.
+PHH3 All other SEOS Trogrammes, school streets and the concept of having sale routes to school.
+M1, M2 3203 C1, C2, C3 7.
 Improve bicycle parking at key destinations and near bus stops /interchanges.
-M1, M2 All other C1, C2, C3 SEOs 8.
-Promote, facilitate and maintain maximum connectivity and permeability for pedestrians and cyclists in the M1, M2 All other design and management of new public and private projects and in upgrading and retrofitting existing C1, C2, C3 SEOs developments in accordance with the Design Manual for Urban Roads and Streets (2019) and Permeability a Best Practice Guide, NTA (2015).
-9. Ensure facilities for pedestrians and cyclists are designed in accordance with national standards.
-M1, M2 All other ٥.
-Ensure rudinities for pedestrians and symbos are designed in desoratine with national standards.
-C1, C2, C3 SEOs 10.
-Promote the implementation of a Wayfinding Scheme with provision of directional information and signage M1, M2 All other 10.
-L1 SEOs at appropriate locations across the city as part of the implementation of the Public Realm Strategy.
-C1, C2, C3 JLU3 4.4 A.U 11.
+M1, M2 + All other miprote ziofore pariting actio, accomations and near sacretops, interestinanges.
+C1, C2, C3 SEOs 8.
+Promote, facilitate and maintain maximum connectivity and permeability for pedestrians and cyclists in the M1, M2 All other 0. design and management of new public and private projects and in upgrading and retrofitting existing C1, C2, C3 SEOs developments in accordance with the Design Manual for Urban Roads and Streets (2019) and Permeability a C1, C2, C3 3203 Best Practice Guide, NTA (2015).
+144 142 A11 .1 9.
+Ensure facilities for pedestrians and cyclists are designed in accordance with national standards.
+M1, M2 All other C1, C2, C3 SEOs 10.
+Promote the implementation of a Wayfinding Scheme with provision of directional information and signage M1, M2 All other at appropriate locations across the city as part of the implementation of the Public Realm Strategy.
+L1 SEOs C1, C2, C3 11.
 Promote and facilitate the development of Public Bike/other share schemes across the city.
-M1, M2 All other C1, C2, C3 SEOs ransport Demand Management Measures 1.
+M1, M2 All other C1, C2, C3 SEOs icy 4.5 T ransport Demand Management Measures 1.
 Support GTS measures for a reduction of car movements through the city centre, to be achieved by specific PPH1, PHH2, All other traffic management arrangements including the implementation of a City Centre Access Network.
-PHH3 1 SEOs
+PHH3 SEOs